 - The Group is controlled by a Board of Directors.
-The Group’s Head Office is located in Manchester, with other offices located in Hinckley, Glasgow, Belfast, Dublin, Sydney and Auckland.
+The Group’s Head Office is located in Manchester, with other offices located in Hinckley, Glasgow, Belfast, Dublin, Sydney, Auckland and Toronto.

 The Group considers that modern slavery encompasses:

 - Forced work, through mental or physical threat;

 - Being owned or controlled by an employer through mental or physical abuse or the threat of abuse;

 - Being dehumanised, treated as a commodity or being bought or sold as property;

 - Being physically constrained or to have restriction placed on freedom of movement.

 - The Group acknowledges its responsibilities under the Modern Slavery Act 2015 and is committed to preventing slavery and human trafficking within its own businesses and in its supply chains.
 The Group understands that this requires an ongoing review of both its internal practices in relation to its labour force and its supply chains.

 - The Group has a zero tolerance policy towards modern slavery.
 It will refrain from entering into business, and/or will discontinue any current business with any other organisation which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.